 Throughout this post, we’ve defined quantitative and qualitative data and explained how they differ.
 What it really boils down to, in very simple terms, is that quantitative data is countable or measurable, relating to numbers, while qualitative data is descriptive, relating to language.

 Understanding the difference between quantitative and qualitative data is one of the very first steps towards becoming a data expert.
 If you’re considering a career in data, you’ll find links to some useful articles at the end of this post.
 Had enough theory and want some action?
-Sign up for a free, five-day introductory data analytics short course.
+Check out our list of free data analytics courses for beginners, or cut to the chase and simply sign up for a free, five-day introductory data analytics short course.